bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repository contains interview questions on various DevOps related topics

-:bar_chart: &nbsp;There are currently **413** questions
+:bar_chart: &nbsp;There are currently **416** questions

 :warning: &nbsp;You don't need to know how to answer all the questions in this repo.
 DevOps is not about knowing all :)

-:page_facing_up: &nbsp;Different interviewers focus on different things.
+:thought_balloon: &nbsp;Different interviewers focus on different things.
 Some will focus on your resume while others might focus on scenario questions or specific technical questions.
-In this repository I tried to cover different types of questions for you to practice and test your knowledge
+I tried to cover different types of questions for you to practice and test your skills

+:page_facing_up: &nbsp;Some questions are also relevant to similar roles like SRE and Production Engineer

-:pencil: &nbsp;You can add more questions & answers by submitting pull requests :)
+:pencil: &nbsp;You can add more questions & answers by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)

 ****